 Under the Education and Care Services National Law (2011) the Australian Children’s Education and Care Quality Authority (ACECQA) publishes lists of approved early childhood education and care qualifications and information regarding regulatory requirements here: www.acecqa.gov.au.

 Employment may be sought in the following areas:

 There are no due dates on assessment and no exams however all units have a three month expiry.
-There are 18 units in the Certificate III course, 15 core units and 3 electives units.
-All 3 electives must be completed as well as HLTAID004 Provide an emergency first aid response in an education and care setting Certificate (a core unit).
+There are 17 units in the Certificate III course, 15 core units and 2 electives units.
+All 2 electives must be completed as well as HLTAID012 Provide first aid in an education and care setting Certificate (a core unit).
 It takes 12-24 months to complete this program, however, the more time you allocate to study the quicker you can achieve your qualification.

 Completion of on-the-job tasks in a Children’s Services setting is a compulsory requirement of this Qualification.
 This means that students must have access to a licensed Child Care Service on a regular basis.
 The on-the-job experience gives students the practical and hands-on skills required to achieve competency.

-Students completing CHC30113 must complete a minimum of 120 work placement hours in a regulated early childhood education and care service, however students will more than likely complete more than 120 hours in total.
+Students completing CHC30121 must complete a minimum of 160 work placement hours in a regulated early childhood education and care service, however students will more than likely complete more than 160 hours in total.
 Please note that certain units require that a task should be demonstrated a number of times, and over a period of time.
-During the 120 work placement hours students are assessed on their application of knowledge and skills.
+During the 160 work placement hours students are assessed on their application of knowledge and skills.

-Family Daycare students must complete a minimum of 12 hours work placement in a long day care service when completing unit CHCECE005 – Provide care for babies and toddlers.
+Family Daycare students must complete a minimum of 12 hours work placement in a long day care service.

-On successful completion of this Qualification students may progress in to the CHC50113 Diploma of Early Childhood Education and Care in which 11 units of competency including Provide an emergency first aid response in an education and care setting from this course has national recognition.
+On successful completion of this Qualification students may progress in to the CHC50121 Diploma of Early Childhood Education and Care.